 Accepted posters will be displayed from 7:30 am on Thursday, July 25 until 2:00 pm on Friday, July 26.
 First authors will be expected to present their posters during one (30/60/90?) minute time period, which will be assigned at the time of acceptance.
-(Are we going to require that first authors be present?
-If the first author is unable to attend, would we allow one of the other authors to present?)
+First authors are required to present in order to present their posters.

 Abstracts of all accepted posters will be published (where)?
 Following the meeting, electronic copies of accepted posters will be posted (where), upon author approval.

-The top two/three Posters in each of the two categories will be selected by May 13, 2019 and the winners will receive a waived registration to ICSC, 1 nights hotel accommodation at the W Hotel Fort Lauderdale and your poster published in an issue of Collaborative Eye.
+The top two Posters in each of the two categories will be selected by May 13, 2019 and the winners will receive a waived registration to ICSC and 1 nights hotel accommodation at the W Hotel Fort Lauderdale.
 We will make your hotel reservation and provide you with your hotel confirmation number.
 Please note, this hotel night is only valid at the W Hotel Fort Lauderdale on the night of Thursday, July 25, 2019 and is not transferable to another hotel and may not be redeemed for any cash value.
 Residents and fellows who receive this support must agree to attend ALL sessions of the meeting.